Oneday2010/milestone-project2/README.md

 1. Newsletter
 This form is basically asking visiter to sign up for new update as registering their email.
 There are email input box and send button on the below.
 When user input their email address, I got the data through my email account which I register on ‘emailjs’

-    texting form data used the [link](https://www.emailjs.com)
+    texting form data used the [link](https://www.emailjs.com).
 Also, after user submit the email, there are confirm popup on window that confirmation message to user that the data sent successfully.

 2. Contact
 This form is required three section to filled up to submit and optional message.
 When user submit the info with submit button, the data come to my registered account and show confirmed message on windows popup.

-texting form data used the [link](https://www.emailjs.com).
+Texting form data used the [link](https://www.emailjs.com).

  ![form test - newsletter](assets/docs/images/form-test/formTest-newletter.png)